 The administrative secretary conducts a number of jobs, typically in an office setting.
 They type reports, maintain office records and invoicing, and may handle accounts payable.
 They are also responsible for scheduling meetings and maintaining work calendars for colleagues in the office.
 They answer phones and help coordinate requests for supervisors.
 The administrative secretary also handles day-to-day management of the office, including maintaining office supply levels, having familiarity wit…Read more

 Administrative Secretary Tasks

-	Perform a wide range of complex secretarial and administrative duties.
+- Perform a wide range of complex secretarial and administrative duties.

-	Assist the Administrative Director with special projects and activities.
+- Assist the Administrative Director with special projects and activities.

 - Screen and channel incoming calls and visitors to the Administrative Director's Office.

 - Schedule all correspondence and necessary documents for the Administrative Director's action.

 - Schedule appointments and meetings for the Administrative Director.

 The top respondents for the job title Administrative Secretary are from the companies Sentara Healthcare, The Marshfield Clinic and Town of Oxford.
 Reported salaries are highest at Town of Oxford where the average pay is $23.31.
 Other companies that offer high salaries for this role include Sentara Healthcare, earning around $17.82.
 Twin Oaks pays the lowest at around $12.00.
 Carilion Clinic also pays on the lower end of the scale, paying $14.70.

 Explore the most common career paths for Administrative Secretary.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner